oren/oren.github.io/python/lesson2-website/README.md

 If you look at the code you will see how you will see `add([5,1,2])` which is the way to call your `add` function that lives in a separate file.

+Don't worry about all the other lines in `server.py`.
+We will explain it soon.

 ## 2. What is this?
 Congrats!!!